 Forecasting in the General Fund will leverage professional forecasts of local level economic indicators in scenarios for economically sensitive revenues.
 The long-term forecasts presented throughout the budget book represent the baseline scenario, a 50% chance that they will do better and a 50% chance that they will do worse.
 To develop a best- and worst-case scenario, the forecast utilizes scenarios prepared by Moody's Analytics.
-The "S1 - 10th percentile forecast" has a 10 percent chance that the economy will perform better, and a 90 percent chance that the economy will perform worse.
+The "S1 - 10th percentile forecast" has a 10 percent chance that the economy will perform worse.
 In the "S3 - 90th percentile forecast," there is a 90 percent chance the economy will perform better, and a 10 percent chance it will perform worse.
 The upside and downside scenarios for the region's gross metropolitan product and unemployment rate is shown as an example.